cdl-geneseo/geneseo-dictionary/S/Skanky.md

 # Skanky

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Skanky

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (adj) Sexually loose or easy (woman), possibly a carrier of venereal disease. &quot;Natalie is so skanky, she's always going home with boys.&quot; Source: Dictionary of Geneseo English 1996 Dilluvio